Masala-CHAI: A Large-Scale SPICE Netlist Dataset for Analog Circuits by Harnessing AI: Methodology

 \subsubsection{Detection of Circuit Components}

-We train YoloV8~\cite{Jocher_Ultralytics_YOLO_2023}, a state-of-the-art object localization and classification model, specifically for detecting and classifying circuit components with high precision, similar to prior work~\cite{img2sim,img2sim2}.
-Given an input circuit image, YoloV8 localizes each component by regressing its center coordinates, bounding box parameters, and classification label.
-The model’s backbone, CSPDarknet53~\cite{bochkovskiy2020yolov4}, enhanced with a Cross Stage Partial bottleneck~\cite{wang2020cspnet}, effectively integrates high-level semantic information with low-level spatial details, enabling accurate detection even for small-scale components — a critical requirement for high-performance circuit analysis.
-This process results in schematic diagrams annotated with bounding boxes for all detected components, as illustrated in~\autoref{fig:preprocess} (\circletwo{}).
-We utilize YoloV8 on the open-sourced dataset~\cite{v3qwe_dataset}.
-This dataset comprises approximately 4,300 circuit diagram snapshots annotated with bounding boxes across 12 component classes: {\texttt{AC Source, BJT, Battery, Capacitor, DC Source, Diode, Ground, Inductor, MOSFET, Resistor, Current Source, Voltage Source}}.
-We resized images to 640x640 and trained for 1000 epochs with a learning rate of 0.01.
+We train a custom YoloV8 model~\cite{Jocher_Ultralytics_YOLO_2023} specifically for detecting and classifying circuit components with high precision, similar to prior work~\cite{img2sim,img2sim2}.
+YoloV8's Darknet53 backbone~\cite{bochkovskiy2020yolov4}, enhanced with a ``Cross Stage Partial" bottleneck~\cite{wang2020cspnet}, integrates high-level semantic information with low-level spatial details, enabling accurate detection even for small components---a requirement for component detection in complex circuit schematics.
+We fine-tune YOLOv8 on an open-source dataset~\cite{v3qwe_dataset} consisting of ~4,300 circuit diagrams with annotated bounding boxes across 12 component classes: \texttt{AC Source, BJT, Battery, Capacitor, DC Source, Diode, Ground, Inductor, MOSFET, Resistor, Current Source, and Voltage Source}.
+Images were resized to \texttt{640x640} and trained for \texttt{1000} epochs with a learning rate of \texttt{0.01}.
+The resulting fine-tuned YoloV8 model localizes each component in the schematic by outputting its center coordinates, a bounding box, and classification labels, as illustrated in~\autoref{fig:preprocess} (\circletwo{}).